Post-Translational Modification Prediction API

 Flag known PTM motifs for a given sequence

-Predict propensities for Asn deamidation and Met oxidation for a given structure and return results with residue number offset by 12
+Predict liabilities for a given structure and return results with residue number offset by 12

-lev engine run ptm-prediction --pdb-file input.pdb --offset 12
+lev engine submit ptm-prediction --pdb-file input.pdb --offset 12

 Inputs